"Really?? Blast... I'm not looking forward to THIS retrospective!"

 The Empire doesn't use Waterfall.
 Its ruthless efficiency and innovative technological supremacy are clearly the outcome of Scaled Agile with an entire leeegion of its finest scrum masters awaiting every team need.

-And, in an organization where you might be Force-choked to death after one mistake, an extreme challenge for a scrum master or coach is to conduct an effective retrospective after a huge disaster has the team throwing blame around like Sith apprentices in a Force-lightning class.
+And, in an organization where you might be Force-choked to death after one mistake (I guess that's one way to "build projects around motivated individuals"), an extreme challenge for a scrum master or coach is to conduct an effective retrospective after a huge disaster has the team throwing blame around like Sith apprentices in a Force-lightning class.

 Mistakes still suck, though, regardless of how awesome your company culture and team might be.
 We don't enjoy making mistakes, and we enjoy talking about them with others far less.
 Who hasn't dreaded one of "those" retrospectives at some point?

-When something has gone badly wrong and thinking is clouded by anger, frustration, or blame, some corporate cultures might find it almost impossible to objectively assess the facts and root causes, then give the team an opportunity to clear the air in a productive, constructive way -- but it's critical to learn from disasters so they're less likely to reoccur.
+When something has gone badly wrong and thinking is clouded by anger, frustration, or blame, some corporate cultures might find it almost impossible to objectively assess the facts and root causes, then give the team an opportunity to clear the air in a productive, constructive way.

 the complete Timeline Retrospective template: linear + significant events on top, emotion map beneath.

-The Timeline Retrospective works just as well for small teams reviewing wonky sprints or bad deployments as it does for large, many-month project postmortems.
+The Timeline Retrospective works just as well for small teams coming out of wonky sprints or bad deployments as it does for root-cause analysis and broad, many-month project postmortems.
 (Or, for the purposes of my staged whiteboard photos to follow, disasters on a scale with the destruction of the first Death Star.)

 Step 1: Create the timeline of events.